Call for Proposals to Access Data from the Provincial Overdose Cohort

 The research question outlined in the Proposal must:

-- Not require linkage to other external datasets
+- Not require linkage to any other datasets

 - Be deemed to be in the public interest